 \subsection{Spectrophotometric modeling}

-Initially, we re-derived the systemic redshift of \snhope\ by modeling the stellar absorption features in the rest-frame optical probed by the G235M grating (Figure \ref{fig:sed_snhope}).
-We did so with the Penalized PiXel Fitting code \citep[pPXF,][]{cappellari_2004} and following an approach similar to that in \cite{cappellari_2023}.
-We used models from the Flexible Stellar Population Synthesis library \citep[FSPS,][]{conroy_2010} normalized around the rest-frame optical V-band.
-We ran the code twice: we initially masked regions potentially contaminated by emission lines, then identified and excluded $3\sigma$ outlier pixels, and re-ran the modeling.
-We allowed only for multiplicative polynomials of 4th order as correction factors to the overall shape of the spectrum, but this choice did not affect the robustness of the redshift solution ($z_{\rm spec} = 4.1061\pm0.0003$, slightly lower, but consistent with $z=4.1076\pm0.0023$ first reported in Table~2 of \citealt{frye_2024}) and of the stellar velocity dispersion estimate.
-We derive a value of $\sigma_\star = 255^{+39}_{-42}$ \kms\ by modeling the stellar absorption features in the spectrum, excluding deep Balmer lines (H$\beta$, H$\gamma$, H$\delta$) and other portions of the wavelength range possibly impacted by strong emission lines (\oiii, \oii).
-We corrected this estimate for the wavelength dependent instrumental resolution, which we assumed a factor of $1.3\times$ higher than the nominal resolving power \citep{degraaff_2024_rubies}.
-Finally, we attempted to add an ionized gas component typically responsible for the emission of bright rest-frame optical emission lines (e.g., Balmer lines, \oii, \oiii), but the code failed to converge on meaningful detections.
-We thus place upper limits on the emission lines fluxes covered by the G235M grating by assuming a line width identical to that of the stellar absorption\footnote{See Appendix \ref{app:extended_snhope} for an attempt to measure emission lines in the extended G235M spectrum} (see \citealt{ubler_2024} and references therein for a recent discussion on this assumption).
+Initially, we re-derived the systemic redshift of \snhope\ by modeling the stellar absorption features in the rest-frame optical probed by the G235M grating (Fig. \ref{fig:sed_snhope}).
+We did so with the Penalized PiXel Fitting (pPXF) code \citep[][]{cappellari_2004} and following an approach similar to that in \cite{cappellari_2023}.
+We used models from the Flexible Stellar Population Synthesis (FSPS) library \citep[][]{conroy_2010} normalized around the rest-frame optical V-band.
+We ran the code twice: we initially masked regions potentially contaminated by emission lines, then identified and excluded $3\sigma$ outlier pixels, and reran the modeling.
+We allowed only for multiplicative fourth-order polynomials as correction factors to the overall shape of the spectrum, but this choice did not affect the robustness of the redshift solution ($z_{\rm spec} = 4.1061\pm0.0003$, which is slightly lower than, but consistent with, the $z=4.1076\pm0.0023$ first reported in Table~2 of \citealt{frye_2024}) and of the stellar velocity dispersion estimate.
+We derived a value of $\sigma_\star = 255^{+39}_{-42}$ \kms\ by modeling the stellar absorption features in the spectrum, excluding deep Balmer lines (H$\beta$, H$\gamma$, and H$\delta$) and other portions of the wavelength range possibly impacted by strong emission lines (\oiii\ and \oii).
+We corrected this estimate for the wavelength-dependent instrumental resolution, which we assumed was a factor of $1.3$ higher than the nominal resolving power \citep{degraaff_2024_rubies}.
+Finally, we attempted to add an ionized gas component typically responsible for the emission of bright rest-frame optical emission lines (e.g., Balmer lines, \oii, and \oiii), but we did not retrieve any meaningful detections.
+We thus place upper limits on the emission lines fluxes covered by the G235M grating by assuming a line width identical to that of the stellar absorption\footnote{See Appendix \ref{app:extended_snhope} for an attempt to measure emission lines in the extended G235M spectrum.} (see \citealt{ubler_2024} and references therein for a recent discussion on this assumption).
 These values are reported in Table \ref{tab:results}.
 The uncertainties are derived by bootstrapping the spectrum 500 times and repeating the modeling procedure.\\